Enhancing GST Security: Introducing Two-Factor Authentication (2FA)

 • Network Glitches and Operational Challenges:

-Notwithstanding these acknowledged limitations, it is incumbent upon taxpayers to proactively strategize, ensuring that operational workflows remain unimpeded by these constraints.
+Despite these limitations, taxpayers must proactively plan to ensure their workflows remain unaffected by these constraints.
 The foresighted approach to addressing these challenges will not only ensure the seamless integration of heightened security measures facilitated by the introduction of 2FA but also contribute to the overall resilience of the GST system.

 author avatar